ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Analyze_a_frame_with_Frame_Advisor/what_is_frame_advisor.md

 1. You’ll need to put your device into developer mode, and enable USB Debugging.

-1. Ensure your device is connected via USB and accessible through adb.
+1. Ensure your device is connected via USB and accessible through ADB.
 To test the connection, open a command prompt, and enter the `adb devices` command.